-Future debt service is calculated using rates in effect at March 31, 2009 for variable rate bonds.
+Future debt service in the table above is calculated using rates in effect at March 31, 2010 for variable rate bonds.
 The net swap payment amounts were calculated by subtracting the future variable rate interest payments subject to swap agreements from the synthetic fixed rate amount intended to be achieved by the swap agreements.